klny/function-wrapper/README.md

 ```

  * You have access to wrapped function arguments in before and after functions.
- * You can use result of before function execution in after function.
+ * You can use result of before function in after function.
  * Before/after functions should be sync.

 ## Examples